301602218048/Recipe-Finder/README.md

 2. Contains Infinite Scrolling so that users can see all the queried results.
 3. Has option of saving favourite recipes using a bookmark button.
 4. Displays loading indicator and handles errors gracefully.
-5. Has a button that will take you to the top of screen.

 ## Instructions
 1. Run Signup.html in your local machine using live server.